 Vector Pipeline is a 348-mile natural gas transmission pipeline that is operated by Enbridge.
-You have received this brochure because you may live, work or own property near an area where the Vector Pipeline's interstate natural gas transmission pipeline exists.
-Please read and share this important safety information with others.
-If you operate a business frequented by outside visitors, we encourage you to consider pipelines in your emergency response plans and procedures.
+You have received this brochure because your company, farm or ranch is located - or may operate - near an area where the Vector Pipeline's interstate natural gas transmission pipeline exists.
+Please read and share the important safety information with anyone who conducts or makes decisions about ground disturbance activities like excavation, farming, tilling, plowing, construction, development, utility installation, oil and gas production, logging, railroad maintenance and anchoring or dredging operations.